 Manufacturing has evolved continuously since the start of the industrial revolution, but despite the rapid and consistent growth in technology, its reputation as an industry of choice has not kept pace.
 Many in the workforce maintain an outdated view of the industry as unsafe, unclean and unprogressive.
 In addition, there is a misconception among younger generations that manufacturing lacks sophistication, innovation and competitive pay.
 The result has left HR departments within the industry battling not only a shrinking workforce, but also one with a very high turnover rate — with many leaving as early as the first 90 days.

 Unfortunately, this struggle for human capital is only expected to worsen.
-A 2018 study by Deloitte and The Manufacturing Institute reported that 89% of manufacturing executives agree there’s a talent shortage in this U.S. sector, up from 84% in 2015.
 By 2028, new jobs in manufacturing are expected to grow by 1.96 million workers, yet 2.6 million Baby Boomers working in the industry will retire.
 That means 2.4 million manufacturing jobs may remain unfilled in 2028.

 Engage your Retiring Workforce